infochimps-labs/wukong/README.md

   behavior.

-* The `given` method (and other helpers like `given_json`, `given_tsv`, &c.) is added to the Processor class when Wukong::SpecHelpers is required.
+* The `given` method (and other helpers like `given_json`, `given_tsv`, &c.) is a method on the runner.
 It's a way of lazily feeding records to a processor, without having to go through the `process` method directly and having to handle the block or the processor's lifecycle as in the prior example.

 * The `output` and `emit` matchers will `process` all previously `given` records when they are called.
 This lets you separate instantiation, input, expectations, and output.
-Here's a more complicated example:
+Here's a more complicated example.

 The same helpers can be used to test dataflows as well as processors.